 Under the common law, any defendant is innocent unless and until proven guilty.
 So, the prosecutor’s job in the process of a case is to prove enough evidence so that there is not a single shred of reasonable doubt.
 From the prosecutor’s point of view, there can be no other possible conclusion except to decide the guilt of the defendant.

-Criminal Defence Lawyer Fees
+Criminal Defence Lawyer Salary

 On the other hand, different cases will lead to a variety in the amount charged hourly.
 In a felony case, the hourly cost is around $300 per hour.
-However, the rate can decrease or increase in regular misdemeanour or drug possession cases.
+However, the rate can decrease or increase in regular misdemeanour or drug trafficking cases.

-A criminal defence lawyer fees can depend on a few things.
-First of all, the investigation and witness acquiring procedures impact the fee of a criminal defence lawyer.
+A criminal defence lawyer’s fees can depend on a few things.
+First of all, the investigation and witness-acquiring procedures impact the fee of a criminal defence lawyer.
 The more work there is, the more will be the cost.

 - Placement of the trial of the case